LifeBogger presents a full story of a Football god who is popularly known by the Nicknames “Ibra” and “Ibracadabra”.

 His controversy is one reason why he has played at numerous clubs, and also a reason why some players and fans are not his biggest fan.

-Playing for his local team FBK Balkan when he was 10 years old, Zlatan was brought on as a second half sub as his team were trailing 5-0.
+Playing for his local team FBK Balkan when he was ten years old, Zlatan was brought on as a second-half sub as his team were trailing 5-0.

-He has a large red dragon on his side which is supposed to be a metaphor for his warrior like personality, and similarly he has a Koi fish on his left shoulder which is a fish that swims upstream and goes “against the grain”.
+He has a large red dragon on his side which is supposed to be a metaphor for his warrior-like personality, and similarly, he has a Koi fish on his left shoulder which is a fish that swims upstream and goes “against the grain”.

 He also has the Five Deva Faces Yantra, a Buddhist image representing the elements which is believed to fight off illness.

-The birthdates of his parents and siblings are tattooed on his wrists, and he also has his sons’ birthday and fathers name on his right arm with his mothers on his left.
+The birthdates of his parents and siblings are tattooed on his wrists, and he also has his sons’ birthday and father’s name on his right arm with his mothers on his left.

 A fascinating take on Ibrahimovic by his childhood friend: ‘I was better than my best pal Zlatan… now he’s a star and has snubbed me for 13 years.